marcos-diazg/musica/README.md

 # Mutational Signatures Shiny App

-Authors: Marcos Díaz-Gay & Maria Vila-Casadesús
+Mutational Signatures ShinyApp is an app aimed to ...

-# Example Shiny app
+# Running the app

-This is an example application for Shiny.
-The main purpose of this example is to illustrate how to run Shiny apps from a remote source.
-There are many ways to download and run it:
+There are many ways to download and run Mutational Signatures ShinyApp:

 First check the dependencies (you only need to do this once):